DerekZeyuZeng/DerekZeyuZeng.github.io/_pages/about.md

 This site is a place where I share my research, study notes, and projects.
 I hope these resources can inspire others who are exploring mathematics and physics.

-Feel free to explore the research section for more details, and reach out via the contact links in the sidebar.
+Feel free to explore other sections for more details, and reach out via the contact links in the sidebar.